 - Regulatory pathway

-- New ISO 10993 biocompatibility testing required; new 510(k) submission likely; CE technical file update required; NMPA new product registration if applicable.
+- New ISO 10993 biocompatibility testing; new 510(k) submission likely; CE technical-file update; NMPA new-product registration if applicable.

 - Timeline